-- 1 Turn on the inReach device. - 2 On your Edge device, select > Sensors > Add Sensor > inReach. - 3 Select your inReach device, and select Add. - 4 From the home screen, swipe down, and swipe left or right to view the inReach remote widget. - 5 Select an option: - To send a preset message, select > Send Preset, and select a message from the list. - To send a text message, select > Start Conversation, select the message contacts, and enter the message text or select a quick text option.

-- To send an SOS message, select SOS.
+- 1 Turn on the inReach device. - 2 On your Edge device, select Menu > Settings > Sensors > Add Sensor > inReach. - 3 Select your inReach device, and select Add Sensor. - 4 From the home screen, select ∧ > inReach Remote. - 5 Select an option: - To send a preset message, select Messages > Send Preset, and select a message from the list. - To send a text message, select Messages > Start Conversation, select the message contacts, and enter the message text or select a quick text option. - To view the timer and distance traveled during a tracking session, select Tracking > Start Tracking. - · To send an SOS message, select SOS.